xdg-go/maybe/README.md

 This is an experiment to simplify some libraries the author is writing.
 It should not be considered stable for production use.

+To keep type names short and manageable, abbreviations are used.
+Type `maybe.I` is for ints; `maybe.AoI` is short for "array of ints" and `maybe.AoAoI` is short for "array of array of ints".

+This package only implements up to 2-D containers because those are common when working with line-oriented data.
+For example, a text file can be interpreted as an array of an array of characters.

+Three constructors are provided for each type.
+The `Just_` and `Err_` constructors are for values and errors, respectively.
+The `New_` constructor can construct either type, and is intended for wrapping functions that follow the pattern of returning a value and an error.

 ## Example

 ```go